-You are expected to check Brightspace (brightspace.stonybrook.edu) regularly throughout the course to access course material, read announcements and view grades.
-Many (but not all) announcements will also be emailed to your Stony Brook email.
+You are expected to check Blackboard (blackboard.stonybrook.edu) regularly throughout the course to access course material, read announcements and view grades.
+Most announcements will also be emailed to your Stony Brook email.
+You may also choose to use the Blackboard app although the functionality differs across devices.